Skip to main content

 The Raspberry Pi Pico 2W acts as the brain of the system:

-• Header Pins: Simplify wiring connections.
+• Header Pins and Breadboard: Simplify prototyping and electrical connections.

 Data flow: